 Swiss Teams.
-Finals.
-3♥ by N made 4.
-There's a BIT before 3♥.
-East calls the TD saying that he didn't compete in 3♠ because of the BIT.
+Finals. $3 \checkmark$ by N made 4.
+There's a BIT before $3 \checkmark$.
+East calls the TD saying that he didn't compete in $3 \bigstar$ because of the BIT.
 The double by North just showed values.
 Could South have known?
 Judging from his hand, very likely yes.
 Is there any demonstrable reason to think?
 We poll players with the South hand following the same lines as in the previous example.
 When we reach South's third bid, if all the pollees bid $3 \checkmark$ quickly without seriously considering any other bids, we pretty much establish that there is no demonstrable bridge reason to hesitate.
 We can further ask what they think about South's argument that he was thinking if game could make.
-This case is interesting because the most useful piece of information is the manner in which the pollees bid $3 \checkmark$.
+This case is interesting because the most useful piece of information is the manner in which the pollees bid $3 \checkmark$, and to get that piece of information the TD must have the poll planned and know what to look for.
 Rainsford's "shudder technique" is also useful here, when we ask players about the hesitation and observe their reaction.